UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 An electricity usage monitor accurately measures the energy consumption of appliances that cycle on and off and can also detect phantom power loads from devices in standby mode.

-To use these devices, you simply plug the monitor into the wall, then plug your appliance into the monitor.
-Leave it running for a full 24 hours to get an accurate average of the device’s cycle.
-The display will show you exactly how many kWh were consumed during that period, allowing you to project the monthly cost with high precision.
+To use an electricity usage monitor plug, insert the monitor directly into the wall receptacle, then plug your appliance into the face of the monitor.
+For cycling appliances like a refrigerator, you should leave the monitor running for a full 24 to 48 hours to capture an accurate average of the cooling cycles.
+The digital display will show you precisely how many kWh were consumed during that testing window, allowing you to project your monthly operating costs with flawless precision.

-If you don’t want to purchase a monitor, check with your local public library; many libraries have tools lending programs that let you borrow energy monitors for free.
+💡 Pro Tip: If you don’t want to purchase a monitor out of pocket, check with your local public library.
+Many local libraries have tool lending programs that let you borrow energy monitors completely free of charge.

 Illustration of a man monitoring whole home energy usage using a smart meter and home energy monitor.